nhjschulz/EInkPicFrame/design/SwArchitecture.md

 This page defines the software architecture of the EPaperFrame.
 ## Software Context

-The software is developped in C/C++ and runs on the AVR328P micro controller.
+The software is developed in C/C++ and runs on the AVR328P micro controller.
 The AVR was choosen because of its easy to solder DIP packaging and builtin power saving modes.
 The limited amount of RAM (2Kb!) was also an interesting extra SW challenge, given that a single SD-CARD block already needs 25% of it.

 The following picture shows the context of the software.
 The file system and display is controlled using a single SPI interface and two MOSFETs to disable their power in sleep.